Cavanaugh's Cronies

 Nate Cavanaugh and Donald Park reportedly are assigned email addresses and reserved office space at the Export-Import Bank of the US.

-In a response to a FOIA request made by American Oversight, SBA provides a list of all people who have been identified as communication on agency head Kelly Loefler’s behalf.
+In a response to a FOIA request made by American Oversight, SBA provides a list of all people who have been identified as communicating on agency head Kelly Loefler’s behalf.
 It includes a number of people known to be DOGE and others with the title Senior Advisor who might also be doge.gov

 Jack Stein

-Wrecker, analyst, age 25
+Analyst, age 25

 Recently an investment banking associate at Salem Partners, he is one of the newer members of Nate Cavanaugh’s wrecking crew that visited small agencies in April.